 - Having pickles that are high in sodium can prompt gestational hypertension, which can adversely affect the growth of the foetus.

 - Consuming pickles treated with excess chemical preservatives can cause unnecessary complications during pregnancy.

 - Eating mango pickle during pregnancy, which is homemade may have traces of listeria bacteria that can be potentially dangerous for the pregnancy.

 - You may want to choose the unsweetened range of pickles to avoid any probable weight gain.

 If you do want to eat pickles during pregnancy, remember moderation is the key.
-Giving in to cravings once in a while is not harmful.
-In fact, pickles, if consumed in small quantities may offer some benefit but if consumed in excess may lead to health complications.
+Giving in to cravings once in a while is not harmful but don’t overdo it.
+Pickles, if consumed in small quantities, may offer some benefit but if consumed in excess may lead to health complications.
 Furthermore, if you are buying pickles from the market, choose the organic variety devoid of chemical preservatives.
 Do consult your doctor when pregnant before consuming pickles and discuss your concerns regarding safety and likely allergic reactions.

 Also Read: Eating Mango During Pregnancy